 Connect with your purpose, vision, and mission for your life

 This is about being clear about why you are here and what is the impact you wish to have on the world.
 For you.
 Not for others, for you.
 You can only truly live your life for yourself, otherwise you become dependent on others for giving your life meaning.
-If you do that, your fulfillment will always be temporary because you have given others the power to giveth and also taketh away.
+If you do that, your fulfillment will always be temporary because if you have given others the power than they also have the power to take.
 When you connect with what your life is about for you, then you feel inspired and you have access to a constant stream of energy that allows you to be in generous service to others.

 Understand your inherent value is not proportional to “what you are doing” in the world

 Again, we live in an action-focused world that assigns value based on external measures.
 Does that mean if I stopped doing everything that I am no longer a worthy being?
 Of course not, that’s ridiculous.
-I am valuable, no matter what.
-And so are you.
-Liberate your activities in the world from proving your worth and simply be.
-Being you is the highest gift you can give to another, anyways.
+You are valuable, no matter what.
+Liberate yourself from proving your worth and simply be.
+Being you is the highest gift you can give, anyway.

 Rediscover your experience of joy